No-Fail Perennials of the Pacific Northwest

 Size: To 6 feet tall and 2 feet wide

-Grow it with: Create an interesting contrast with spiky, upright liatris.
+Grow It With: Create an interesting contrast in your low-maintenance landscaping with spiky, upright liatris.

 Zones: 5-8

-Ferns are classic picks for shady gardens.
-Sword fern is an especially great pick because its arching, deep, green fronds adds fantastic texture.
-There's another thing to love about this fern: It's evergreen, so you can enjoy its rich color all year long.
+Ferns are a staple of shade gardens.
+Sword fern is an especially great pick.
+Its arching, deep green fronds add fantastic texture to a low-maintenance garden.
+And it's evergreen, so you can enjoy the rich color all year long.

 Plant Name: Polystichum munitum